The Complete Guide to Washington Landlord Tenant Law (2024)

 Rights

-• Charging and receiving on-time rent
+• Receiving on-time rent payments.

-• Pursuing a formal eviction if a tenant breaches the lease or fails to pay rent
+• Pursuing a formal eviction if a tenant breaches the lease or fails to pay rent.

 Responsibilities